dennissergeev/gfi2017/slides.md

 ---
-title: Polar lows<br>and how surface conditions can influence their development
+title: A polar low<br>and how surface conditions can influence its development
 author:
 - Denis Sergeev,
 - Ian Renfrew, Thomas Spengler